leqo-c/simple-social/README.md

 Instructions are prompted to the user by the `SocialClient` module and are written in Italian.
 The `SocialServer` displays a notification every time a new content is published.
 In addition, it shows the number of on-line users every ten seconds.

-A written report is available in Italian in the [SimpleSocial.pdf](SimpleSocial.pdf) file.
+A written report is available in Italian in the [SimpleSocial.pdf](SimpleSocial.pdf) file, while the source code can be found under the [src/it/unipi/rcl/cariaggil](src/it/unipi/rcl/cariaggil).